Trick-or-treating is fascinating, right?

 Have I ever told you the story about the “orange ticket”?
 It’s in my book, Fascinate.
 Here’s a peek.

-Epcot has a ride named Mission Space.
-Guests choose between two different versions of the ride: either the orange ticket, or the green.
+Disney's Epcot has a ride called Mission Space.
+Guests choose between two different versions of the ride: either the orange ticket ride, or the green.

 These two versions are almost exactly the same… but the experience is completely different.
 The orange ticket is fascinating.